- Published on

 - Programmatic animation using

-: Schedules a function to run before the browser's next repaint.
+requestAnimationFrame. requestAnimationFrame(callback): Schedules a function to run before the browser's next repaint.
 Optimized for smooth animations.- Process:

 - Define animation state (e.g., current position, progress).

-loop: In each frame, update state based on elapsed time, apply changes to DOM (e.g.,elem.style.left = ...
+requestAnimationFrameloop: In each frame, update state based on elapsed time, apply changes to DOM (e.g.,elem.style.left = ...), and schedule next frame.- Stop loop when animation finishes.

 - Benefits: Fine-grained control, can animate any property, easily integrate with user interaction, complex physics or interpolated values.